genavarov/lama/doc/build-osx.md

 /private/tmp/berkeley-db4-UGpd0O $ exit
 ```

 After exiting, you'll get a warning that the install is keg-only, which means it wasn't symlinked to `/usr/local`.
-You don't need it to link it to build litecoin, but if you want to, here's how:
+You don't need it to link it to build lamacoin, but if you want to, here's how:

     $ brew link --force berkeley-db4

-### Building `litecoind`
+### Building `lamacoind`

 1. Clone the GitHub tree to get the source code and go into the directory.

         git clone https://github.com/genavarov/lamacoin.git
-        cd litecoin
+        cd lamacoin

-2. Build litecoind:
+2. Build lamacoind:

         ./autogen.sh
         ./configure